Anick's conjecture for polyhedral products: Abstract

 \section{Abstract}

-We show that localised away from a finite set of primes, the loop space of a moment-angle complex is homotopy equivalent to a product of loops on spheres.
+We develop a method for studying the pointed loop space of general polyhedral products, showing that many properties are determined by the moment-angle complex.
+To apply the method, we show that localised away from a finite set of primes, the loop space of a moment-angle complex is homotopy equivalent to a product of loops on spheres.
+As a consequence, we give p-local loop space decompositions of quasitoric manifolds, certain toric orbifolds and a wide family of polyhedral products.
 This verifies a conjecture of Anick for such spaces.
-We also develop a method to reduce the study of the loops of more general polyhedral products to that of the loops on a moment-angle complex.
-As a consequence, we give $p$-local loop space decompositions of a wide family of polyhedral products, quasitoric manifolds and simply connected toric orbifolds.
 We also describe the additive structure of loop homology of simply connected polyhedral products in terms of polynomials studied by Backelin and Berglund.